mobajemu-msft/groove-api-documentation/Main/Using the Groove RESTful Services/Guidelines.md

 	These branding guidelines provide detailed information about how Groove assets, naming, references, and linking must be integrated in your application.

-+ The application or website may neither integrate nor redistribute the content obtained from the Groove Service to other services similar to Xbox, such as radio services and other music services.
++ The application or website may neither integrate nor redistribute the content obtained from the Groove Service to other services similar to Groove, such as radio services and other music services.

 + The application or website may cache the content retrieved through the Groove RESTful API for a limited period of time—a maximum of 24 hours.
  After 24 hours, the application must update the data by querying the Groove RESTful API again.